-Older Welsh cat owners are more likely to seek information about their cat from a vet27
+Older Northern Irish cat owners are more likely to seek information about their cat from a vet23

-Welsh owners that acquired their cat in the last 12 months are less likely to turn to their vet as a source of information about their cat (48%) but are much more likely to turn to social media (29%), compared to other cat owners.
+Contrary to all other devolved nations and the UK as a whole, Northern Irish owners that acquired their cat in the last 12 months are as likely to turn to their vet as a source of information about their cat.
+These new owners are more likely to seek out advice on social media than owners who acquired their cat over a year ago however (27% vs. 17%).

-Internet searches and searches on social media for information on cats are as popular as ever, further highlighting the online space as an increasingly important source of information.
+Internet searches and searches on social media for information on cats are increasingly popular for owners in Northern Ireland, further highlighting the online space as an increasingly important source of information25.